petarzarkov/iana-timezones/README.md

 **ES6 Map (`map`):**

-The data is also available as an ES6 Map for potentially better performance when looking up zones by name.
+The data is also available as an ES6 Map for potentially better performance when looking up zones by tzCode.

 ```javascript
 import tzdb from 'iana-db-timezones';